Timeline of the Egyptian revolution of 2011: January 2011

-On 25 January 2011, known as the "Day of Anger" (يوم الغضب DIN, /arz/) or the "Day of Revolt", protests took place in different cities across Egypt, including Cairo, Alexandria, Suez and Ismaïlia.
+On 25 January 2011, known as the "Day of Anger" (يوم الغضب DIN, /arz/) or the "Day of Revolt", protests took place in different cities across Egypt, including Cairo, Alexandria, Suez and Ismailia.
 The day was selected by many opposition groups such as the 6 April Youth Movement, We Are All Khaled Said Movement, National Association for Change, 25 January Movement and Kefaya to coincide with National Police Day.
 The purpose was to protest against abuses by the police in front of the Ministry of Interior.
 These demands expanded to include the resignation of the Minister of Interior, the restoration of a fair minimum wage, the end of Egyptian emergency law, and term limits for the president.

 Protests took place in different locations in Egypt.
 20,000 protested in various locations across Alexandria, 200 demonstrators in the southern city of Aswan, 2,000 in the eastern city of Ismaïlia, and about 3,000 in the northern city of El-Mahalla El-Kubra.
 Deadly clashes broke out during the protests leading to the death of two protesters in Suez.

 Cairo protesters had gathered in the morning in front of the High Court in the centre of Cairo.
 The demonstration was larger than expected.
 It broke through the security cordon and moved to Tahrir Square.
 Thousands protested in Cairo, with 15,000 occupying Tahrir Square (Liberation Square).
 Police used tear gas and water cannons against the protesters, who in turn threw stones at police, eventually forcing them to retreat.

 Hossam el-Hamalawy stated to Al-Jazeera during the evening of the protest that the demonstrations were "necessary to send a message to the Egyptian regime that Mubarak is no different than Ben Ali and we want him to leave too."
 He also told Al-Jazeera, "People are fed up of Mubarak and of his dictatorship and of his torture chambers and of his failed economic policies.
 If Mubarak is not overthrown tomorrow then it will be the day after.
 If it's not the day after it's going to be next week."